godotengine/godot-docs/classes/class_physicsserver2d.rst

 void **body_apply_torque_impulse** **(** :ref:`RID<class_RID>` body, :ref:`float<class_float>` impulse **)**

-Applies a rotational impulse to the body without affecting the position.
+Applies a rotational impulse to the body.
+The impulse does not affect position.

 An impulse is time-independent!
 Applying an impulse every frame would result in a framerate-dependent force.
 For this reason, it should only be used when simulating one-time impacts (use the "_force" functions otherwise).